j0naslarss0n/iotCloudSolution/README.md

 }
 ```

+Copy the downloaded certificate folder and files with scp to your device, in my case the Raspberry Pi3, so that it is accessable for your script.
+With the <i><b>MQTT test client</i></b> you should be able to see your device pushing in data with your topic or see all with `#` flag.
+I set my topic as `area/thing-name/source/pub`.

 ---
 <h3 align="center">DynamoDB</h2>

-I chose to create a both DynamoDB and Timestream but most of this could be done with only Timestream database.
+I chose to create a both DynamoDB and Timestream databases but most of this could be done with only Timestream database.

 Create a table from <i><b>Tables > Create table</b></i>.
 Enter a name and partion key and sortkey, in my case I chose <b>device_id(String)</b> and <b>timestamp(Number)</b>.